Vecvec/phosph_rs/README.md

 samples by the recommended changes, these do not change performance consistently.

 ### Texture Loading
+For ease of use, a texture loader is provided, however, you may wish for textures in a different format, in which case you should look at how the bind group is constructed in this.
+Otherwise, se below for using the default texture loader

 Call `TextureLoader::new()` or `TextureLoader::default()` to create a blank texture loader.
 Call either `texture_loader.load` with a diffuse texture file name and optional lit and attribute texture file names, or call `texture_loader.load_from_bytes` with the bytes of a diffuse texture, and optionally